 |Pay-by-bandwidth||Subscription||You must pay for the bandwidth and subscription duration that you purchased in advance.

-The bandwidth (Mbit/s) is charged based on a tiered billing system.
-Unit: USD/month.
+You are charged for the bandwidth (Mbit/s) based on a tiered billing system.
+Unit:

 hour.
-The bandwidth (Mbit/s) is charged based on a tiered billing system.
-Unit: USD/hour.
+You are charged for the bandwidth (Mbit/s) based on a tiered billing system.

 |Billing method for network usage||Billing method of ECS instances||Example of billing conditions||Fee (USD)|

 ||1 × [17 + (7 - 5) × 11.8] = 40.6|

 ||24 × 30 × [0.03 + (7 - 5) × 0.021] = 51.84|

 |Pay-by-traffic||Subscription and pay-as-you-go||